owulveryck/blog/content/post/journey-onnx-day1.md

 ## Nodes

-Again from the documentation we read that:
+Again from the documentation, we read that:

 > Computation graphs are made up of a DAG of nodes, which represent what is commonly called a "layer" or "pipeline stage" in machine learning frameworks.

-_Note_: This documentation is present in the GoDoc and has been auto-generated from the protobuf definition; it's one of the reason why I said the protobuf is more flexible than JSON for writing API contracts.
+_Note_: This documentation is present in the GoDoc and has been auto-generated from the protobuf definition; it's one of the reasons why I said the protobuf is more flexible than JSON for writing API contracts.

 A node knows its inputs and its output.
 Therefore, to generate the graph, we should: